 Whatever the real reason, you will unfortunately never get the same longevity on replacement aftermarket bulbs as the original OEM factory bulbs.

 The third factor that affects the longevity of a bulb is the condition of the car and how well it’s maintained.

-A vehicle living in harsh weather conditions will see their bulbs last significantly less time than bulbs living in more mild or favourable conditions.
+A vehicle living in harsh weather conditions will see its bulbs last significantly less time than bulbs living in more mild or favorable conditions.
 The same holds true for car batteries and other similar electrical components.

 Harsh and cold weather unquestionably puts a strain on any vehicle, especially from an electrical perspective.
 It can also affect the condition of the vehicle, which was discussed in the previous section.

 This electrical strain causes the vehicle to operate abnormally and doing so on a consistent basis will negatively impact the vehicle and electrical components.

 And finally, the last factor is road and driving conditions.
 Bad roads, off-roading, potholes, etc. all create vibrations and abrupt shock to a vehicle and that includes the electrical and lighting systems.

 Consistent shocks and heavy vibrations damage bulbs.
 Sometimes in one go, sometimes in a slow and steady manner.
 All bulbs are composed of many little parts and the vibrations will cause them to break or fall apart, which can lead to a shortened lifespan.

 No. Original factory bulbs always last a lot longer than aftermarket replacement bulbs and conversion kits.